szermatt/mistty/docs/source/usage.rst

 .. index::
    pair: variable; mistty-detect-foreign-overlays
    pair: option; mistty-detect-foreign-overlays
+   pair: variable; mistty-foreign-overlay-properties
+   pair: option; mistty-foreign-overlay-properties

-MisTTY detects many long-running commands just by looking for overlays they typically add to the buffer.
-This can be turned off with :kbd:`M-x customize-option mistty-detect-foreign-overlays`
+MisTTY detects some long-running commands by looking for overlays they typically add to the buffer.
+This can be extended with :kbd:`M-x customize-option mistty-foreign-overlay-properties` or turned off with :kbd:`M-x customize-option mistty-detect-foreign-overlays`.

+To add a new property to `mistty-foreign-overlay-properties`, start the interactive command, look for overlays with `overlays-in` then get their properties with `overlay-properties`.
+You can then choose, on that list, a property or face that identifies the feature or package.

+If you find yourself extending `mistty-foreign-overlay-properties`, please add an issue to https://github.com/szermatt/mistty/issues/new so it can be integrated into the next version.

-As not all long-running commands that can be confused by MisTTY use overlays, you might need to tell MisTTY about them.
+Alternatively, as not all long-running commands that can be confused by MisTTY use overlays, you might need to tell MisTTY about them.
 MisTTY does it already for :code:`completion-in-region`.

     .. index::
        pair: function; mistty-report-long-running-command